xiyuy98/stat-992-project/README.md

 + The "bridge" papers exist in the fields other than Statistics.
 But unfortunately, this phenomenon cannot be well studied base on our current dataset.

+## Reference

+Benjamini, Y., & Hochberg, Y. (1995).
+Controlling the false discovery rate: a practical and powerful approach to multiple testing.
+Journal of the Royal statistical society: series B (Methodological), 57(1), 289-300.

+Radicchi, Filippo, Santo Fortunato, and Alessandro Vespignani.
+"Citation networks."
+In Models of science dynamics, pp. 233-257.
+Springer, Berlin, Heidelberg, 2012.

+Wang, Song, and Karl Rohe.
+"DON'T MIND THE (EIGEN) GAP."

+Rohe, Karl, and Muzhe Zeng.
+"Vintage Factor Analysis with Varimax Performs Statistical Inference." arXiv preprint arXiv:2004.05387 (2020).

+Ji, Pengsheng, and Jiashun Jin.
+"Coauthorship and citation networks for statisticians."
+The Annals of Applied Statistics 10, no. 4 (2016): 1779-1812.